Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 At the first choice, we download the AlmaLinux-9 OS on the laptop PC, with AlmaLinux-9.4-x86\_64-dvd.iso of 10 GB memory \[1].
 The installation time is actually 15 minutes, which is rebooted for the windows-linux machine.
-The second choice is Debian 12 in November 2024, and similar softwares are installed.
+The second choice is Debian 13 in November 2025, and similar packages are installed.

 At AlmaLinux OS, we open the gcc-gfotran (Fortran) by typing $ gfortran -V,